 We ran 30 days of identical production workloads on both platforms — pipelines, ad-hoc analyst queries, three BI tools — and tracked every dollar.
-Here's what we learned, and what the billing models don't tell you upfront.
+The cheapest query is one that scans nothing; the second cheapest scans less.
+Here's what we learned, what the billing models don't tell you upfront, and the levers to pull on either platform.

 | Parameter | Value |